Live Doctor Jobs in the United Kingdom

 You submit a timesheet at the end of your first week with the following information:

-The timesheets must be faxed to Global Medics weekly before 12:00 noon on Tuesdays.
-The money will then arrive into your bank account on the following Tuesday.
+The timesheets must be faxed to Global Medics weekly before 12:00 noon on Mondays.
+The money will then arrive into your bank account on the following Monday.
 This means that when you arrive in the UK you should have enough funds with you for the first two weeks.
+If you prefer your money to be paid into an offshore limited company then they receive the funds on the Monday from Global Medics but it will then take another three to four days to transfer the money to you."

 The hours worked will vary depending on grade, specialism and hospital.
 There are standard working weeks with additional "on calls" as follows: